 - Mold and mycotoxins.
 Mold (a fungus) starts growing on wet surfaces inside 24 to 48 hours.
 Long-term exposure can lead to Chronic Inflammatory Response Syndrome, or CIRS, a whole-body inflammation pattern triggered by mold toxins.

 - Electrical risk.
-Dirty water carries minerals and metals, which makes it conduct electricity better than clean tap water.
+Dirty water carries minerals and metals, which makes it conduct electricity better than plain tap water.
 A live outlet under floodwater can shock you from across the room.

 The Fishtown plan: treat your basement like a hazmat zone

 Standard rubber boots and a contractor bag are not enough.
-You need real protection.-
+You need full protection.

 Personal protective equipment (PPE):

 - N95 mask.
-Filters mold spores while you clean.
+Filters mold spores while you work.

 - Rubber gloves and boots.
 Never let bare skin touch flood water.
 Even a small cut can get infected fast.